Tofu: Elsewhere

 Generally, the firmer styles of tofu are used for kebabs, mock meats, and dishes requiring a consistency that holds together, while the softer styles can be used for desserts, soups, shakes, and sauces.
 Some people enjoy tofu made and prepared with chocolate and making it into pies and mousse along with other tofu desserts.
 This came about due to vegans and vegetarians avoiding the usage of items such as milk and eggs.

 Firm Western tofu types can be barbecued since they hold together on a barbecue grill.
 These types are usually marinated overnight as the marinade does not easily penetrate the entire block of tofu.
-(Techniques to increase the penetration of marinades include stabbing repeatedly with a fork or freezing and thawing prior to marinating.)
+(Techniques to increase the penetration of marinades include stabbing repeatedly with a fork or pressing out the initial water content either by hand or with a tofu press prior to marinating.
+Before pressing the tofu, it is sometimes frozen and thawed in order of creating a more porous texture, often compared to a sponge.
+This texture does not only help release the initial water content, but also allows for an altered mouthfeel and more absorbent structure.
+Typically, the tofu is frozen and thawed once, although some culinary experts recommend executing this technique twice for a stronger effect.)
 Grated firm Western tofu is sometimes used in conjunction with textured vegetable protein (TVP) as a meat substitute.
 Softer tofus are sometimes used as a dairy-free or low-calorie filler.
 Silken tofu may be used to replace cheese in certain dishes, such as lasagna.
 Tofu has also been fused into other cuisines in the West, for instance in Indian-style curries.

 Tofu and soy protein can be industrially processed to match the textures and flavors of cheese, pudding, eggs, bacon, and similar products.
 Tofu's texture can also be altered by freezing, puréeing, and cooking.
 In the Americas, Europe, Australia and New Zealand, tofu is frequently associated with vegetarianism and veganism, as it is a source of non-animal protein.

-In India tofu is used as a low-fat replacement for paneer, providing a similar texture.
+In India, tofu is used as a low-fat replacement for paneer, providing a similar texture.

+Awara (also known as wara soya, Nigerian tofu, or Beske), is a food commonly consumed in Northern Nigeria.
+It's produced by curdling soy milk with a natural agent, then pressing, seasoning, and frying it into cubes.
+As opposed to an ingredient substitute, the tofu is eaten as the main ingredient, often with vegetables on the side.